mabdulkadr/Scripts/Update WMI Quota Configuration Script/README.md

 ## References
 For more details on troubleshooting WMI high handle count issues, refer to the [Microsoft Tech Community blog](https://techcommunity.microsoft.com/blog/askperf/wmi-how-to-troubleshoot-wmi-high-handle-count/375500).

-## Disclaimer
-This script modifies critical system settings.
-Test thoroughly in a non-production environment before deploying in production.
-The author assumes no responsibility for issues arising from the use of this script.

 ---

-## Changelog
+## License

-### v1.0
-- Initial release.
-- Added support for `MemoryPerHost` and `HandlesPerHost` configuration.
-- Included error handling and formatted output.
+This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).

+---

+**Disclaimer**: These scripts are provided as-is.
+Test them in a staging environment before use in production.
+The author is not responsible for any unintended outcomes resulting from their use.